ronaldoussoren/pyobjc/docs/apinotes/Foundation.rst

 NSPointerArray
 ..............

-This class is only useable when the array is configured for Object use.
+This class is only usable when the array is configured for Object use.

 NSPointerFunctions